 I experimented with abstraction for a while, and quickly evolved to creating through the lens of conceptualism because I needed a discipline that would be in line with my artistic vision.
 A vision where my work continues to evolve to address issues of identity, gender inequality, and cultural contradictions in Haiti and the United States through wood, metal, canvas, often responding to current political, cultural and social discourses.
 I typically use a multi-layered process along with mixed media to capture the complexity of these substantive topics that remain points of contention throughout communities nationwide and beyond.

-As a visual artist, I use my agency to chronicle cultural, social, and political discourses at a time when dissemination of the news has become all the more polarized.
-Thus my artwork provides this personal space where individuals can be engaged through an unfiltered world where they are compelled to pause and deeply reflect on the subject matter during the viewing and beyond.
+I hope my artwork provides this personal space where individuals can be engaged through an unfiltered lens where they are compelled to pause and deeply reflect on the subject matter during the viewing and beyond.